Spanning the Headwaters of the Jordan River and Deer Creek

 Project Overview

-CRA is closing in on three critical sites in the Jordan River Watershed.
-The project will replace the last two remaining undersized structures on the river’s mainstem, found at Jordan River Road, East and West.
-In addition, a third site in Deer Creek, where the stream flows under Fuller Road, will undergo a dramatic transformation.
+CRA has reached a major milestone in the Jordan River Watershed, with construction now substantially complete at three critical restoration sites.
+The final two undersized structures on the river’s mainstem—located at Jordan River Road East and West—have been replaced with channel-spanning timber bridges.
+In addition, a third crossing at Deer Creek, where the stream flows under Fuller Road, has undergone a dramatic transformation.

-Photo Two: CRA Program Director Kimberly Balke measures the river’s velocity at site #WA-5 (Jordan River and Jordan River Road-West).
-The undersized culverts create a velocity barrier to fish and other aquatic species.
+Before: CRA Program Director Kimberly Balke measures the river’s velocity at site #WA-5 (Jordan River and Jordan River Road-West).
+The undersized culverts created a velocity barrier to fish and other aquatic species.

 A Quality Backdrop